The Adam Carolla Show (podcast): Segments and themes

-Often the podcast opens with Carolla telling anecdotes about his personal life.
+The podcast often opens with Carolla sharing anecdotes from his personal life.
 Often these stories turn into one of Carolla's many characteristic rants about the California Highway Patrol, turning left against red lights, passion fruit flavoring, or the stupidity of people he deals with.
 These rants are sometimes fueled by things fans have tweeted him.

 Usually, but not always, around the middle of the show they have another segment.
 During live gigs these are often games like "Blah Blah Blog" or "Totally Topical Tivo Trivia".
 Sometimes Bald Bryan will do a film review in his Baldywood segment.
 Occasionally Dave Dameshek will come in and do sports news, often ending in some rant or riff between him and Carolla.
 Dameshek became a regular feature with Carolla in a segment called Good Sports, which has been cancelled.

 After this Carolla usually brings in the guest if he hasn't already.
 Sometimes this segment will be a more formal interview and other times it will be one of the recurring guests or comedians improvising or conversing with Carolla.
 Guests vary from actors, comedians, athletes and occasionally politicians who will then sit in and "crack wise" with Carolla to Gina Grad's news, ending out the show.

 Guinness world record

 In May 2011, the show became the Guinness World Record holder for the most downloaded podcast after receiving 59,574,843 unique downloads from March 2009 to March 16, 2011, apparently overtaking the previous record set by The Ricky Gervais Show.
-However, Gervais's show, which has far fewer episodes, had received more than 300 million unique downloads by March 2011 (about 5 times Corolla's claimed record), a fact not acknowledged by Guinness World Records, as most record claimants must pay to have their records recognized.
+However, Gervais's show, which has far fewer episodes, had received more than 300 million unique downloads by March 2011 (about 5 times Corolla's claimed record), a fact not acknowledged by Guinness World Records, as most record claimants must now pay to have their records recognized.
 Regardless, Stuff You Should Know has since gone on to receive more than a billion unique downloads, including 30 million downloads per month; and Joe Rogan claims that his podcast, The Joe Rogan Experience, has 190 million unique downloads per month.
 Nevertheless, Edison Research found that The Adam Carolla Show was the world's 49th-most-listened-to podcast in 2020, and Rogan's the 1st-most-listened.